Free Government Money for Seniors

 Healthcare Assistance

-• Medicare: If you’re over 65 years of age, you can qualify for Medicare if you’re a U.S. citizen and are receiving railroad retirement or Social Security benefits.
+• Medicare: If you’re over 65 years of age, you may qualify for Medicare if you’re a U.S. citizen and are receiving railroad retirement or Social Security benefits.
 You’ll get automatic coverage when you’re approved for Social Security.

-• PACE: You must be at least 55 years old and be eligible for nursing home care to be eligible for PACE.
+• PACE: You must be at least 55 years old and eligible for nursing home care to be eligible for PACE.
 If you qualify, PACE becomes your sole source of Medicaid and Medicare services.

 • Extra Help: Your resources must be less than $16,600 as an individual or $33,240 as a married couple to qualify for this service.
 Visit your local Social Security Office, call 1-800-772-1213, or apply online.